Data management#

 Version control data#

-A key requirement for reproducing your analysis is the ability to identify the data that you used.
+To reproduce your analysis, you need to be able to identify the data that you used.
 Data change over time; Open data and other secondary data may be revised over time or cease to be available with no notice.
-The owners of these data can’t always be relied on to provide historical versions of their data.
+You can’t rely on owners of data to provide historical versions of their data.

-As an analyst, it is your responsibility to ensure that the exact data that you have used can be identified.
+As an analyst, it is your responsibility to ensure you identify the exact data that you have used.

-Whether using a primary or secondary data source, you should version and document all changes to the data that you use.
-Documentation for data versions should include the reason why the version has changed.
+You should version and document all changes to the data that you use whether using a primary or secondary data source,.
+You should include the reason why the version has changed in documentation for data versions.
 For example, if an open data source has been recollected, revisions have been made to existing data, or part of the data has been removed.

 You should be able to generate your analytical outputs reproducibly and, as such, treat them as disposable.
-If this is not the case, you should also version outputs so that they can be easily linked to the versioned input data and analysis code.
+If this is not the case, version outputs so that you can easily link them to the versioned input data and analysis code.

-You might alternatively version your data manually.
-For example, by creating new database tables or files for each new version of the data.
+You might alternatively version your data manually e.g., by creating new database tables or files for each new version of the data.
 It must be possible to recreated previous versions of the data, for reproducibility.
-As such, it is important that data file versions are named uniquely, for example, using incrementing numbers and/or date of collection.
-Additionally, file versions must not be modified after they have been used for analysis - they should be treated as read-only.
+As such, it is important that you name data file versions uniquely, for example, using incrementing numbers and/or date of collection.
+Additionally, do not modify file versions after they have been used for analysis - they should be treated as read-only.
 All modifications to the data should result in new versions.

-Finally, for this to be effective, your analysis should record the version of data used to generate a specified set of outputs.
-This might be documented in analysis reports or automatically logged by your code.
+Finally, for this to be effective, your analysis should record the version of data you used to generate a specified set of outputs.
+You might document this in analysis reports or automatically logged by your code.

 Use these standards and guidance when publishing data#

 You should use the 5-star open data standards to understand and improve the current utility of your published data.
-The CSV on the Web (CSVW) standard is recommended for achieving the highest ratings of open data.
+We recommend the CSV on the Web (CSVW) standard for achieving the highest ratings of open data.

 When publishing statistics you should follow government guidance for releasing statistics in spreadsheets.